FAQs

 (1) download and browse the relevant Major Requirements form which we will use as a tentative plan for how you intend to fulfill the major requirements.
 Keep in mind our Tips and Caveats.

-(4) Either email the Department Chair, Prof. Randall Reback, at rreback@barnard.edu, or sign up for an office hours appointment here: reback.youcanbook.me Once the department chair reviews your survey and major requirements plan, he will assign you a major adviser.
-He will then approve your major declaration on Slate which will in turn mean that your online transcript and program will then be accessible to your major adviser and the department chair.
+(3) Sign up for an appointment with the Department Chair (see "Faculty and Staff" tab under "Our Department" for email).
+Once the department chair reviews your survey and major requirements plan, the Department Chair will assign you a major adviser.
+The Department Chair will then approve your major declaration on Slate which will in turn mean that your online transcript and program will then be accessible to your major adviser and the department chair.

 Click here for College policies for students selecting Pass/D/Fail grading.
 Courses taken as P/D/F may not count toward the major.
 If you have already received a "P" for a required course for the major, then the Registrar will automatically uncover the grade for that course immediately before you graduate.
 You may not retake any required course if you have already completed it with a grade of P. Economics majors should consult with their major adviser before designating P/D/F grading for any economics courses.